MultiSafepay/docs/content/payment-management/success-pages.md

 3. To retrieve the order details, make a [get order](/reference/getorder) request from your server using the `transaction_id`.
 4. Inject the details into your success page in your <<glossary:backend>>.

+**⚠️ Note:** When setting a redirect URL, remember to check that its syntax conforms

 # Dynamically style a MultiSafepay success page

 You can dynamically style the MultiSafepay success page in the create order request in the same way as a [payment page](/docs/payment-pages/).